taranjeet/reference/Openshift.md

   nice support and its really easy if you are using PostgreSql or Sql as a database, but when you need to perform geospatial queries like **all the places within 5 km of range**, then Heroku loses.
-You can install Geodjango and its associated libraries [SO](http://stackoverflow.com/questions/28350422/installing-geodjango-on-heroku/28353574) but you **cannot create POSTGIS extension** because one is not given **SuperUser access** on **Hobby-Dev** plan.
+You can install Geodjango and its associated libraries [SO link](http://stackoverflow.com/questions/28350422/installing-geodjango-on-heroku/28353574) but you **cannot create POSTGIS extension** because one is not given **SuperUser access** on **Hobby-Dev** plan.

   So after struggling the whole day, next day in the morning I looked for